What Is The Hardest Material On Earth?

 Mohs scale of mineral hardness (Photo Credit : Andriy Kananovych/Shutterstock)

-Diamond scored a perfect 10 on this scale, clearly indicating that it is the hardest natural material when subjected to scratching.
+Diamond scores a perfect 10 on this scale, clearly indicating that it is the hardest natural material when subjected to scratching.
 To understand how good a diamond is, consider steel, which is known for its toughness, scoring only a 4.5 on this scale!

 Now, measuring hardness by a substance’s scratch-resistant abilities wasn’t approved by everyone.
 Thus, scientists started looking for an alternate method of measuring hardness.
 Another hardness technique was developed in which an indenter was used to assess hardness.